MariusWilsch/prellus_youtube_marius/frontend/memory-bank/activeContext.md

    - Using Tailwind CSS v3 for styling
    - Using shadcn/ui for UI components
    - Created a reusable scaffolding script for future projects

+5. **Notification Standard**:
+   - Always use toast from components/ui/sonner for all notifications
+   - Consistent notification pattern for success and error messages
+   - Centralized error handling in API requests